Tarvaris Jackson: Seattle Seahawks (second stint)

 On June 13, 2013, Jackson signed a one-year deal with the Seattle Seahawks.
 Jackson competed with Brady Quinn for the backup quarterback spot behind starter Russell Wilson.
 To coincide with the signing of Jackson, the Seahawks released quarterback Jerrod Johnson.
 The Seahawks released quarterback Brady Quinn and made Jackson the official backup quarterback to Wilson.
 Jackson appeared in three games of the 2013 regular season producing 151 passing yards and a touchdown.
-During Super Bowl XLVIII against the Denver Broncos, Jackson came in relief of Russell Wilson during the fourth quarter, marking the first time in 13 years any backup quarterback has played in a Super Bowl.
+During Super Bowl XLVIII against the Denver Broncos, Jackson came in relief of Russell Wilson during the fourth quarter, marking the first time in 13 years any backup quarterback played in a Super Bowl.
 The Seahawks won their first Super Bowl in franchise history as they defeated the Broncos 43–8.
 Following the season, Jackson signed a one-year deal to stay with the Seahawks.
 The Seahawks made it to Super Bowl XLIX, but failed to repeat as Super Bowl champions as they fell to the New England Patriots by a score of 28–24.

 Following the 2015 season, Jackson became an unrestricted free agent.
 Seahawks coach Pete Carroll said that the team was interested in re-signing Jackson, though they ultimately opted to roster undrafted rookie Trevone Boykin as their backup quarterback the following season.